 Contact Dormer Harpring whether you need an offer reviewed or to begin a new claim.
 Our Denver car accident attorneys want to hear your story and build a personalized strategy to move forward with your claim.
 We will appropriately value your claim and will work tirelessly to negotiate a fair and just settlement or will progress your claim to a jury trial.

 Car accidents come in many forms, and more than three million Americans are nonfatally injured in car accidents each year.
 Regardless of many safe-driver precautions and adherence to traffic and interstate laws, accidents continue to happen due to driver mistakes and misconduct.
 Typical car crashes may include the following:

-Rear-end collisions may amount to minor damage or have devastating consequences depending on the speed of the crash; however, the most deadly of the above are T-bone crashes and single-vehicle crashes.
+Rear-end collisions may amount to minor damage or have devastating consequences depending on the speed of the crash.
+In the past decade, it is also the most common type of car accident in Colorado.
+However, the most deadly of the above are T-bone crashes and single-vehicle crashes.

 T-bone crashes occur at an intersection where two cars are traveling in different directions.
 One car fails to stop and crashes into the side of the other vehicle forming a “T” shape.
 When the colliding vehicle hits the side of the victim’s car in which they are riding or driving, that victim may suffer horrible injuries or even death.

 Single-vehicle crashes regularly happen at high speeds and result from any number of reasons such as:

 The subsequent crash, usually with an inanimate object, like a tree, regularly ends in the death of the driver.